 I am a big-wig in the marketing or community relations department of a large corporation, foundation or financial institution.
 Does the YBB accept sponsorship?

-To learn more about the JAZZ.FM91 Youth Big Band program, please contact Youth Big Band Musical Director, Jules Estrin at firstname.lastname@example.org
+To learn more about the JAZZ.FM91 Youth Big Band program, please contact musical director Jules Estrin at firstname.lastname@example.org

-If you are interested in supporting the YBB please contact JAZZ.FM91’s Community Director, Michael Booth at email@example.com
+If you are interested in supporting the YBB, please contact JAZZ.FM91’s operations director Michael Booth at email@example.com

 For middle and secondary school students, the JAZZ.FM91 Youth Big Band and Seminar Band provide an opportunity for exceptional student musicians to hone their skills and interact in a diverse, professional setting.
 Under the direction of Musical Director Jules Estrin, the band rehearses each Saturday at JAZZ.FM91 in Liberty Village.
 The students receive regular workshops on improvisation, ensemble playing and Jazz techniques from some of Canada’s foremost music educators and musicians.